RhysTyler112/Interactive-Front-End-Development/README.md

 ![How to Play text](assets/readme/how-to-play-2.png)

 * The Card
-    * Depslays the current card number and suit so the user can make thier guess.
+    * Displays the current card number and suit so the user can make their guess.

 ![The Card](assets/readme/the-card.png)